University Catalog 2024-2025

 The graduate faculty of the Edward P. Fitts Department of Industrial and Systems Engineering supports academic and research interests in four areas:

-1. manufacturing systems (manufacturing processes, medical device manufacturing systems, CAM, CIM, robotics, automation, rapid prototyping and concurrent engineering);
+1. manufacturing systems (manufacturing processes, additive and advanced manufacturing, medical device manufacturing systems, micro/nano manufacturing, robotics, and automation);

 2. production systems (logistics systems, supply chain management, scheduling, inventory control, materials handling, facility design, furniture manufacturing and management, quality control, and engineering economics);